Stranded Rohingya pulled to shore by sympathetic Indonesians

-LHOKSEUMAWE, INDONESIA (AFP) - Nearly 100 Rohingya asylum seekers stranded off the coast of Indonesia were pulled to shore Thursday (June 25) by locals angered at the refusal of authorities to give them shelter over coronavirus fears.
+LHOKSEUMAWE (Sumatra) • About 100 Rohingya asylum seekers stranded off the coast of Indonesia were pulled to shore yesterday by locals angered at the refusal of the authorities to give them shelter over coronavirus fears.

 Some 94 people from the persecuted Myanmar minority - including 30 children - were reportedly plucked from a rickety wooden boat by fishermen this week before being intercepted by maritime officials from Sumatra island who pulled them closer to shore.

-But officials in Lhokseumawe city on Sumatra's northern coast refused to allow the group to land, citing coronavirus concerns.
+But officials in Lhokseumawe city in Aceh special district, on Sumatra's northern coast, refused to allow the group to land, citing coronavirus concerns.

 Residents gathered on a local beach cheered the move, according to an AFP reporter on the scene.